schristian4/techbench-react/README.md

 # AlertSite Technical Benchmark
-Get real-time status updates from our remote location servers against major sites with AlertSite Technical Benchmark
+A project created to display real-time status updates from our remote location servers against major sites with AlertSite Technical Benchmark

 ## How to navigate: